06 April 2018

 And special handling of paths under the device PI. for the following:

-Note, DSK0. cannot be mapped.
-It is an alias for TIPI. to help with some future features.
+Note, DSK0 and DSK4 cannot be mapped.
+They are aliases for TIPI. to help with legacy

 Set mappings in PI.CONFIG, or from TIPICFG tool: